Building a Genuine Community Around Your Brand

 With so much STUFF online, it can seem almost impossible to cut through the noise.
 And, even though it feels like a select few organisations dictate our online experiences, it really is up to the consumer to decide how, when, and if they’ll interact with your brand.

-When it comes to building a digital community that will support your brand, helping you get reach, engagements, and, ideally sales, one of the best things you can do is take inspiration from people who are known for their community building skills – influencers.
+When it comes to building a digital community that will support your brand, helping you get reach, engagements, and, ideally sales, one of the best things you can do is take inspiration from people who are known for their community-building skills – influencers.
 In a way, influencers are their own brand and many of them have developed ways of engaging with their audience to help ensure they continue to get reach and engagement.

 So, what are the actual tactics you can use for building a genuine community?
 Well, if you only take one thing away from this article, let it be to listen to your customers.
 Your customers will dictate where they’d like to engage with you, what level of communication and openness they expect from you, and what they’re looking for from brands in general.